JeffCohen/workbook/books/kiei925/3-ruby/4-intelligence/1-scripts.md

 Today's lucky number is: 25
 ```

-Run it again to see different numbers appear.

-If you see something completely different, Ruby probably couldn't
+_If you see something completely different, Ruby probably couldn't
 understand your code and displayed an error message instead.
 Don't panic - this happens to all of us with great frequency.
 Just read the error message slowly to get clues on what went wrong.
-Fix your code, save your file, and try to run it again.
+Fix your code, save your file, and try to run it again._

+Run your script many times to see different numbers appear.